cmake-wheel/cmeel/docs/packaging-guide.md

 #### `has-binaries`

-Boolean setting to build wheels with architecture-dependent binaries. `true` by default`.
+Boolean setting to build wheels with architecture-dependent binaries. `true` by default

 #### `has-sitelib`

-Boolean setting to build wheels wich include content in python sitelib. `true` by default`.
+Boolean setting to build wheels which include content in python sitelib. `true` by default.

 #### `any`